frankozu/BurgerLounge/README.md

 ## Getting Started

-Make sure you have the following installed on your local machine:
+Making sure following are installed on local machine:
 - **Python 3.x**
 - **Flask** (for the backend API)